bnaoe/bnaoe/README.md

 <h3 align="center">A Healthcare IT professional who loves to code.</h3>

 - 📫 How to reach me **https://www.linkedin.com/in/brian-paulo-naoe-89049b1a3/**
+- ⚡ Fun fact **It's not about the destination, but rather it's about the journey and how you were able to get there.**

 <h3 align="left">Languages and Tools:</h3>